saadkhan321/Project5_ND/READ_ME_V2.txt

 References
 *******************

-New resaources consulted for the updated project have been appended to the reference list at the end of the project report
+New resources consulted for the updated project have been appended to the reference list at the end of the project report